DevExpress-Examples/DashboardDifferentUserDataAspNetCore/README.md

 * [MultiTenantDashboardConfigurator.cs](./CS/Code/MultiTenantDashboardConfigurator.cs)
 <!-- default file list end -->

-# ASP.NET Core Dashboard - How to load different data based on the current user
+# Dashboard for ASP.NET Core - How to load different data based on the current user

 This example shows how to configure the Dashboard control so that it loads data in the multi-user environment.